defuse/swatd/README.md

     # =============================================================================
     # Sensor commands.
-    # A sensor has 'failed' when the return code transisions from zero to non-zero.
+    # A sensor has 'failed' when the exit code transisions from zero to non-zero.
     # If a sensor's exit code is transitions from zero to 255, the command will be
     # executed immediately regardless of the 'threshold' setting, and the failure
     # count will not be incremented.